Dirt and Deeds in Mississippi: A Film Screening on Black Farmers' Rights

 Thursday, April 20, 2017 at 6:30 pm

 There will be a discussion following the screening with Charlayne Haynes, producer; Michelle DePass, co-director, Tishman Environment and Design Center and Dean, Milano School of International Affairs, Management and Urban Policy; Timon McPhearson, Associate Professor of Urban Ecology and Chair, Environmental Studies Program; and Mia White, Assistant Professor, Environmental Studies and Milano.
 Moderated by Michelle Materre, Associate Professor of Media Studies and Film and curator/producer, Creatively Speaking Film Series.
-Sponsored by the Bachelor's Program for Adults and Transfer Students and the Tishman Environment and Design Center, and the Global, Urban, and Environmental Studies Programs.
+Sponsored by the Bachelor's Program for Adults and Transfer Students, the Tishman Environment and Design Center, and the Global, Urban, and Environmental Studies Programs.

 - Event Type